4rvyn/4rvyn/README.md

 <div align="center">

 <p>
-  Turning sensor data into motion! | B.Sc.
+  Turning sensor data into motion. | B.Sc.
 EE & IT ’25 | Aachen<br/>
 </p>

 <br>

 <p>
-  I’m uploading a variety of projects I’ve coded throughout my studies — mostly in Python or C++.
+  I’m uploading a variety of projects I’ve coded throughout my studies.
 I built these tools to automate tasks or solve challenges when I found no satisfying solutions online, ranging from custom EE Tools all the way to web scrapers and custom GUIs.
 I will upload anything that I believe others might find useful.
 </p>

 <br>